Welcome

 Watch The Video

 Washington Science Olympiad was founded in 1986.
-Co-Directors, Bob Campbell and Dick Prouty teamed up in the late 80's and 90's to promote Science Olympiad throughout the State.
-This year, over 100 teams are participating in three Regional level tournaments.
-The top five to ten teams from each division go on to compete at the State tournament.
-Generally speaking, the top team from each division then goes on to compete at the National tournament.
+Co-Directors, Bob Campbell and Dick Prouty teamed up in the late 1980s and 1990s to promote Science Olympiad throughout the state.
+This year, over 120 teams are participating in four regional tournaments.
+The top five to ten teams from each division in each regional tournament go on to compete at the state tournament.
+The top team from each division at the state tournament then goes on to compete at the national tournament.
+Depending on total registration, second place teams in each division may advance to the national tournament.

 History of Champions